A typical camp day could include arts and crafts, music and movement, yoga, swimming or park visits, field trips or a special guest, games and more!

 Most importantly, Camp Shalom offers our children an opportunity to be with other Jewish children, creating memories and friendships that will last a lifetime

-This program works to build a sense of mutual responsibility and cooperation and strengthen their Jewish identity.
+As a leadership development program, LITs participate in programming meant to to build a sense of mutual responsibility and cooperation and strengthen Jewish identity.